Part 8 (Twin Peaks): Events

 In 1956 New Mexico, an unearthly amphibi-insectoid creature hatches from an egg on the bomb's explosion site and crawls through the desert.
 A boy (Xolo Maridueña) and a girl (Tikaeni Faircrest) pass a gas station as he walks her home from a date; the girl finds a face-up penny and contemplates the good luck it might bring.
 Two woodsmen manifest and descend on a rural road, stopping a couple's (Tad Griffith and Leslie Berger) car.
 One woodsman (Robert Broski), cigarette in hand, repeatedly asks them, "Got a light?", which prompts them to flee, terrified.
 Meanwhile, the young couple reaches the girl's home; they share a brief first kiss before she walks in and he departs elated.
-The Woodsman enters radio station KPJK.
+The Woodsman enters a radio station.
 He asks the receptionist (Tracy Phillips) for a "light", then crushes her skull, killing her instantly; overpowering the disc jockey (Cullen Douglas) and dislodging The Platters single "My Prayer", he repeatedly broadcasts the words: "This is the water and this is the well.
 Drink full and descend.
 The horse is the white of the eyes and dark within."
 During the broadcast, numerous listeners fall unconscious, including the young girl, through whose room's open window the creature enters and climbs down her throat.
 The woodsman kills the disc jockey with another one-handed skull crush and leaves.
 As he walks into the desert, the neighing of a horse can be heard.